History of Bulgaria in Timeline

 March 2024: Government Rotation Fails

-On April 5, 2024, Glavchev presented his proposal for the caretaker government, which was accepted by the President.
-Glavchev and his cabinet were inaugurated on April 9, 2024.
+On 5 April 2024, Glavchev presented his proposal for the caretaker government, accepted by the President following negotiations and scheduling the election for 9 June 2024.
+Glavchev and his cabinet were inaugurated on 9 April 2024 by the National Assembly.

 April 2024: Appointment of Caretaker Prime Minister

-On November 11, 2024, the newly elected 51st Parliament replaced the 50th Parliament as all elected members were sworn in.
+On 11 November 2024, the new elected 51st Parliament replaced the 50th Parliament when all elected members were sworn in.

-On December 6, 2024, after 11 voting rounds, Natalia Kiselova (BSP–OL) was elected as speaker of the National Assembly.
+On 6 December 2024, after 11 voting rounds, Natalia Kiselova was elected as speaker of the National Assembly.

-In 2024, Bulgaria ranked 37th in the Environmental Performance Index.
+In 2024, Bulgaria ranks 37th in the Environmental Performance Index, but scores low on air quality.

-In 2024, Stefka Kostadinova's 1987 world record in women's high jump, which had stood for many years, was broken.
+In 2024, Stefka Kostadinova's world record in women's high jump, achieved at the 1987 World Championships, was broken.

 January 2025: Formation of Minority Government

-On January 15, 2025, President Rumen Radev granted the first negotiation mandate to the largest party, GERB-SDS, which formed a minority government alongside BSP and ITN, with support from APS (Dogan).
-The government is led by GERB politician Rosen Zhelyazkov.
+On 15 January 2025, President Rumen Radev granted the first negotiation mandate to GERB-SDS, which formed a minority government led by Rosen Zhelyazkov.

 As of 2025, Bulgaria ranks 2nd in the all-time medal table of the European Weightlifting Championships.

-In January 2026, Radev resigned ahead of Bulgaria's eighth national election in five years, and was succeeded by Iliana Iotova, who became the first female President of Bulgaria.
+In January 2026, Radev resigned ahead of Bulgaria's eighth national election in five years, succeeded by Iliana Iotova, who became the first female President of Bulgaria.